Canada edges Sweden to win gold at world women’s curling championship

 Ottawa's Rachel Homan ran the table en route to winning gold last year in Beijing.
 Homan represented Canada at the Pyeongchang Games but did not reach the podium.

-Sweden went 10-2 in round-robin play to earn the second seed.
-Hasselborg beat Russia in the semifinals.
+Jones defeated Hasselborg 8-4 earlier in the week.
+Sweden went 10-2 in round-robin play to earn the second seed and beat Russia in the semifinals.

 Sweden's Anette Norberg is the only women's skip to win Olympic and world titles in the same season.
 She accomplished the double in 2006.